kevinwang930/kevinwang930.github.io/content/post/data/redis/data-types/index.md

 }
 ```

-Accessors use the same convention.
-Metadata slot *i* is reached by counting how many lower IDs are set in `metabits` and indexing that many `uint64_t`s before `kv`.
-The embedded key starts one byte (header-size) after the struct:
+Accessors follow the same layout.
+Metadata region \(i\) is located by counting how many lower IDs are set in `metabits` and indexing that many `uint64_t`s before `kv`.
+The embedded key begins one byte (header size) after the struct:

 ```c
 /* object.c — abbreviated */